Harshak777/terraform_scripts/README.md

 terraform apply
 ```

 > Note: Terraform affects all the scripts in a directory.
 A specific script cannot be planned or deployed in a dir.
+To specifically run a resource use target flag `-target <Resource_Type>.<Local_Resource_Name>`

 ### Resources
 - [Terraform Registry](registry.terraform.io)